Ryan Tannehill: 2013

-In Week 1, Tannehill started his second season on the road against the Cleveland Browns.
-He went 24 of 38 for 272 yards a touchdown, and an interception, and was sacked four times in the 23–10 win.
-In the next game, Tannehill went 23 of 34 for 319 yards for a touchdown, but he was sacked five times and lost a fumble in the 24–20 road victory against the Indianapolis Colts.
-In Week 3, he went home for the first time, taking on the Atlanta Falcons.
-He went 24 of 35 for 236 yards for two touchdowns and an interception, got sacked five times, and lost a fumble in the 27–23 victory and led his team to a 3–0 start for the first time since 2002.
-Tannehill struggled in Week 4 against the New Orleans Saints, going 22 of 35 for 249 yards and a touchdown, but also committed four team turnovers as he was intercepted thrice and lost a fumble.
-He was sacked four times in the 38–17 road loss.
+Tannehill began his second season completing 24-of-38 passes for 272 yards, a touchdown, and an interception in the season-opening 23–10 victory over the Cleveland Browns.
+In the next game against the Indianapolis Colts, Tannehill threw for 319 yards for a touchdown, but was sacked five times and lost a fumble during the 24–20 road victory.
+The following week against the Atlanta Falcons, he recorded 236 passing yards, two touchdowns, and an interception, but was sacked five times and lost a fumble in the 27–23 victory.
+Despite this, Tannehill led the Dolphins to a 3–0 start for the first time since 2002.

-During Week 5 against the Baltimore Ravens, Tannehill went 21 of 40 for 307 yards and a touchdown, but he was sacked six times in the 26–23 loss.
-Two weeks later against the Bills, Tannehill went 19 of 37 for 194 yards and threw three touchdowns and two interceptions, while fumbling once to the Bills and being sacked twice in the 23–21 loss.
-In the next game against the New England Patriots, he went 22 of 42 for 192 yards and two touchdowns and two interceptions.
-He lost a fumble and was sacked six times in the 27–17 road loss.
-In the next game against the Cincinnati Bengals, Tannehill went 20 of 28 for 208 yards along with a 1-yard touchdown run despite being sacked six times due to the tottering offensive line in the 22–20 overtime victory.
+During a Week 4 38–17 road loss to the New Orleans Saints, Tannehill struggled, completing 22-of-35 passes for 249 yards and a touchdown, but also committed four team turnovers as he was intercepted thrice and lost a fumble.
+In the next game against the Baltimore Ravens, Tannehill had 307 passing yards and a touchdown, but was sacked six times during the 26–23 loss.
+Two weeks later against the Bills, he threw for 194 yards, three touchdowns, and two interceptions while losing a fumble and being sacked twice in the narrow 23–21 loss.

-During Week 10 against the Tampa Bay Buccaneers, Tannehill went 27 of 42 for 229 yards while throwing two touchdowns, one interception, and two sacks in the 22–19 road loss.
-In the next game against the San Diego Chargers, Tannehill completed 22 of 35 pass attempts for 268 yards, a touchdown, and an interception in a 20–16 win, despite being sacked four times.
+During a Week 8 against the New England Patriots, Tannehill had 192 passing yards, two touchdowns, and two interceptions while losing a fumble and being sacked six times in the 27–17 road loss.
+In the next game against the Cincinnati Bengals, Tannehill completed 20-of-28 passes for 208 yards and rushed for a one-yard touchdown despite being sacked six times due to the tottering offensive line during the narrow 22–20 overtime victory.
+The following week against the Tampa Bay Buccaneers, Tannehill threw for 229 yards, two touchdowns, and an interception while being sacked twice in the 22–19 road loss.